hstarmans/ldgraphy/README.md

 Device tree overlay
 --------------------
-To properly prepare the GPIOs and the PRU to be used, you have to install the device tree overlay on your Beaglebone.
-Compile the DTS to a DTBO and move it to /lib/firmware folder.
-Load the DTS via uboot with the custom cape variable, dtboverlay.
-In the laser test we have
+Hexastorm works with cape universal.
+The pins are configured by applying the file hexastorm.bbio from the config-pin directory.
 ```
-dtb_overlay=/lib/firmware/hexastorm.dtbo
+config-pin -f hexastorm.bbio
 ```
-You can check whether it is working via;
+The status of a pin can be obtained via
 ```
-export PINS=/sys/kernel/debug/pinctrl/44e10800.pinmux/pins
-cat $PINS | grep 'pin 101'
+config-pin -q 9.91
 ```
-A good pinout view of the beagle bone is available here: <br/>
+A good pinout view of the [beagle bone](https://beagleboard.org/bone) is available here: <br/>

 [P8 header](http://exploringbeaglebone.com/wp-content/uploads/resources/BBBP8Header.pdf) <br/>
 [P9 header](http://exploringbeaglebone.com/wp-content/uploads/resources/BBBP9Header.pdf) <br/>